KhaldAttya/Aeye/README.md

 # Usage
 clone and create your iOS or Android tests and use the functions as follows :

-Screenshot.takeElementScreenshot(AppiumDriver driver, By element, String path)
-* path is the for the output png file
+* Screenshot.takeElementScreenshot(AppiumDriver driver, By element, String path) You just need to pass you driver instance and By object for the element you want to take screenshot. path is for saving the output file.

-Compare.compareImages(String actual, String expected, String result)
-* the strings are the paths for the actual and expected png files to compare and the output will be saved on result path
+* Compare.compareImages(String actual, String expected, String result) the strings are the paths for the actual and expected png files to compare and the output will be saved on result path